WHAT IS PADDLE ON?

 Regain strength and fitness - Improve balance - Boost confidence - Learn to stand up paddle

-PaddleOn programs are running from November to March in Auckland City, North Shore, Orewa, Warkworth, Napier, Taupo, Nelson and Rotorua.
+PaddleOn programs are running from November to March in Auckland City, North Shore, Orewa, Warkworth, Napier, Taupo, Rotorua and Whangarei.

 “An increasing amount of research is indicating that exercise is beneficial in recovery from cancer surgery and treatment.
 For many it is also a valuable way of managing fatigue and long-term health goals.” - Lou James, Pinc and Steel Founder